Some tips on settling in to the "Big Mango" and the "Land of Smiles"

 Bangkok With Children

 Thai people love children and this makes Thailand in many respects very child-friendly.
-Children are generally welcomed at restaurants and hotels with many places offering special provisions for children.
+When moving to Bangkok with children, you'll note that children are generally welcomed at restaurants and hotels with many places offering special provisions for kids.

 There are many, many things to do for children.
 In addition to activities offered at school, there are independent clubs for swimming, horse-riding, gymnastics, rugby, touch rugby, soccer, tennis and so on.
-For smaller children there are numerous playgroups.
-KIS also runs a playgroup Monday through Friday.
+For smaller children there are numerous playgroups in Bangkok.
+KIS also runs a Bangkok playgroup Monday through Friday.
 Click here for more information.

 Unfortunately safety standards are not the same as in Western countries, which means you will have to be especially vigilant if you have small children.
 Pools usually have no safety fence, electrical wires may be exposed and unsafe, pavements have deep potholes, taxis usually have no functional seatbelts and public playgrounds may have old or faulty equipment.